-Most reverts to Islam can pinpoint the exact moment when they began to question their previous religion or began inquiring about its veracity.
+Most converts to Islam can pinpoint the exact moment when they began to question their previous religion or began inquiring about its veracity.

-Quite notably, many reverts turn to Islam as a means of salvation from the chaos and uncertainty that often exists in the other world religions.
+Quite notably, many converts turn to Islam as a means of salvation from the chaos and uncertainty that often exists in the other world religions.

 There are several ways to achieve inner peace.